jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ## Objectives

-* Understand how to configure and display basic network settings for the two major Linux distribution families and in BSD
+* Understand how to configure and display basic network settings for the two major Linux distribution families
 * Understand how to use basic network troubleshooting tools
 * Understand how to configure and deploy major webserver platforms for Linux and BSD
 * Compare and contrast two major opensource webservers and be able to discuss their uses in industry